 You might be wondering about the things to do in Bari.
 After all, it’s in a part of southern Italy that visitors are only beginning to discover compared to more popular destinations in Italy.

-• where to stay in Bari should you plan to use it as a base for your Puglia itinerary.
+- where to stay in Bari whether you’re staying a night or planning to use it as a base for your Puglia itinerary.

 17 Unexpected Things to Do in Bari, Italy